sigilante/curriculum/hsl-2022.02/lesson-1.md

 This multiplication procedure, described in an early Egyptian papyrus, is one of the first general-purpose tools.
 Most early mathematical handbooks demonstrate how to solve specific concrete problems and leave it to the reader to decide how to extend or adapt the method.
 This procedure, however, is phrased completely generally and works for any two numbers.
 We call such a general statement of a problem-solving approach an _algorithm_.

-What are the kinds of things we have to use and keep track of in this process or algorithm?
+What are the kinds of things in this algorithm?
 - values
 - operations
 - state or steps